melangoth/mkyong-jaxrs-tutorial/README.md

 http://www.mkyong.com/tutorials/jax-rs-tutorials/

 I strongly recommend you to visit http://www.mkyong.com!
-By the way I am not realated by any means with that page, I just frequently ended up there anytime I searched for a good tutorial.
+By the way I am not realated by any means with that page, I just frequently end up there anytime I search for a good tutorial.

+The way I do this tutorial: I do not deal with the provided sources, I implement them by my self, reading the tutorial, selecting the parts I am really interested in.
+Sometimes I implement them with minor modifications, or ignore some parts.

 ## Versions